DS-100/sp25/calendar.md

 <!-- Click on each event to see which GSI and/or reader is running each office hour time.   -->

 {: .note }
 > Almost all office hours will be held in-person in Warren Hall 101B.
 A small, limited portion of office hours are listed as online, primarily to accommodate online/remote students.
+During in-person office hours, staff members may be able to take online tickets, but will give priority to in-person tickets.
 From our experience in previous semesters, **the office hour experience in-person is much better (and much, much faster) than online**.

 To access `in-person office hours`, go to the room in the location of the office hour slot you're planning on attending.